top of page

 Requirements

-In most cases this means you will have achieved at least a grade 6 at GCSE in the subjects you wish to study at A level.
-This does not apply to all A level subjects we offer, for example Politics and Psychology, as it is unlikely you will have studied either at GCSE.
+In most cases this means you will have achieved at least a grade 6 at GCSE in the subjects you wish to study at A Level.
+This does not apply to all A Level subjects we offer, for example politics and psychology, as it is unlikely you will have studied either at GCSE.
 We will discuss entry requirements in these instances with you.

 The admissions team will be happy to advise you of the entry requirements for your preferred course of study.
 Please do not hesitate to contact us to discuss this further.